Holmqvist1990/go-inline-html/README.md

 Replaces the content of []byte variables in Go files with their HTML counterpart, based on a filename-to-variable-name relationship.
 Support multilines, does not compress HTML.

+## Why?

+Quicker bootup for single file Go servers than loading N-files into memory at runtime.

 ## Usage.
 ```
 $ go run . -help